-- 2.15 The Chair and Vice Chair are elected at the Annual Meeting.9 - 2.16 The Chair and Vice Chair, if otherwise qualified, remain in office until their successors are appointed save in the case of death, resignation, disqualification or where the office holder ceases to be a director of the Board before the appointment of a successor. - 2.17 On a casual vacancy occurring in the office of chairman or vicechairman another director shall be appointed to hold office until the time when the person in whose place he is appointed would have left office in the ordinary course. - 2.18 If there is an equality of votes as to the appointment of chairman or vice-chairman the appointments shall be decided by lot. - 2.19 The Chair has the following roles and functions:
+- 2.16 The Chair and Vice Chair, if otherwise qualified, remain in office until their successors are appointed save in the case of death, resignation, disqualification or where the office holder ceases to be a director of the Board before the appointment of a successor. - 2.17 On a casual vacancy occurring in the office of chairman or vice chairman another director shall be appointed to hold office until the time when the person in whose place he is appointed would have left office in the ordinary course. - 2.18 If there is an equality of votes as to the appointment of chairman or vice-chairman the appointments shall be decided by lot. - 2.19 The Chair has the following roles and functions: